Volunteer Board of Directors

 Dan served in the United States Marine Corps from 1992-1996 as an Artillery Forward Scout Observer in the Fifth Battalion, Tenth Marine Regiment, deployed with the 24th Marine Expeditionary Unit and participated in Operation Restore/Continue Hope in Somalia, Operation Deny Flight in Bosnia and also Operation Support Democracy in Haiti.

-Following his honorable discharge Dan went on to earn an Associates Degree in Science, a Bachelors Degree in Psychology from combined studies at the University of Connecticut and Western Connecticut State University, a Masters Degree in Organizational Leadership from Gonzaga University, and a Masters Degree in Mental Health Social Work from combined studies at Fordham University and the University of Southern California where he was inducted into the Phi Alpha Honor Society.
-Dan has participated in Military Clinical Skills training and participates in research currently being conducted through the Citadel and the Center for Innovation and Research on Veterans and Military Families while continuously publishing the findings of new research outcomes on veterans suicides and evidence based treatment for PTSD.
+Following his honorable discharge Dan went on to earn an Associates Degree in Science, a Bachelors Degree in Psychology from combined studies at the University of Connecticut and Western Connecticut State University, a Masters Degree in Organizational Leadership from Gonzaga University, and a Masters Degree in Clinical Mental Health Social Work from combined studies at Fordham University and the University of Southern California where he was inducted into the Phi Alpha Honor Society.
+Dan has participated in Military Clinical Skills training and participates in research currently being conducted through the Citadel and the Center for Innovation and Research on Veterans and Military Families.
+Formally trained in EMDR, Dan also meets all HHS requirements for education in the protection of human research participants, while continuously publishing the findings of new research outcomes on veterans suicides and evidence based treatment for PTSD.

 Dan's ongoing research on veteran suicide has been recognized by the Department of Veterans Affairs Mental Health Services, The President of the United States and has, as recently as March 2017, resulted in changes in VA policies specific to veterans access to mental health services.